uhm-descartes/ee645/morea/linear/lecture-overview.md

   is different from the high school view of fitting a bunch of points.

 * **Visualization of classification:** here we visualize the space of all possible examples.
-There are two general approaches:
+There are two general approaches.

-	  * In the **deterministic** view, regions of the space are assigned to each label.
+	  1. In the **deterministic** view, regions of the space are assigned to each label.

-	  * In the **probabilisitic** view, each label corresponds to a different probability model over the example space (but the supports of these probability models are allowed to overlap).
+	  2. In the **probabilisitic** view, each label corresponds to a different probability model over the example space (but the supports of these probability models are allowed to overlap).
 So in the probabilistic view, multiple classes could potentially generate the same example,